MohamedSaeed-dev/Clinic-API/README.md

-# Simple Clinic Managment System API 🏥
+# Clinic Managment System API 🏥

 - A project has been developed to instantiate an endpoints of Clinic managmnet system. 🏥
 - Provide The CRUD Operations for all Models. ➕➖